europeana/Labs/api/object.md

 | dcTermsHasPart | dcterms:hasPart | LangMap | Reference to a place that is part of the place being described. |
 | owlSameAs | owl:sameAs | Array(String) | URI of a Place. |

-### EDM ProvidedcHO
+### EDM ProvidedCHO

-EDM ProvidedcHO (Provided Cultural Heritage Object).
+EDM ProvidedCHO (Provided Cultural Heritage Object).
 This class comprises the Cultural Heritage objects that Europeana collects descriptions about.

 | Field | Qualified Name | Datatype | Description |
 |:-------------|:-------------|:-----|:-----|